Skip to Content

 Ingredients

-• Rinse and boil beans in fresh water for 10 minutes.
+• Discard the water, rinse and boil beans in fresh water for 10 minutes.

 • Drain the beans and discard the cooking water.